Eyesonjune18/Ally/README.md

 # Ally
-A set of simple scripts for creating and managing persistent Bash aliases.
-Turns executables of all types into commands that can be used anywhere.
+Ally is a set of simple scripts for creating and managing persistent Bash aliases.
+It can turn executables of all types into commands that can be used anywhere.

 ## Installation
 Installation can be done with just 4 commands.